What is Jay Monahan's Net Worth and Salary?

 Personal Life & Real Estate

-Monahan is married to his wife, Susan.
-Together, they have two daughters.
-They reside in Ponte Vedra Beach, Florida near the PGA Tour headquarters and the home of The Players Championship, TPC Sawgrass.
+Monahan and his wife, Susan, have two daughters.
+They reside in Ponte Vedra Beach, Florida, near the PGA Tour headquarters and the home of The Players Championship, TPC Sawgrass.
 Monahan is a co-founder and board member of Golf Fights Cancer, a non-profit organization that is focused on raising money for cancer research.